 But let's get down to brass tacks. $20 a month gets you a TON of cable channels – ESPN, ESPN2, TNT, TBS, HGTV, DIY Network, Food Network, Travel Channel, CNN, Cartoon Network, ABC Family, Disney Channel and AMC, and many, many more.

 If the included channels aren't enough, Sling TV sells nine add-on packages for $5 a month that add around five channels each and focus on a particular theme (International News, Latino Programming, etc...) .
 Sling TV makes it in to our best sports streaming sites guide, too.

 Unlike most services, you can actually watch Sling TV for free.
 It hosts over 5,000 shows and films at any one time that requires no credit cards or log in to watch.
 You literally just head to the website and start watching!

 It's not without limitations, however.
 The standard Sling TV package, called Sling TV Orange, while available on a plethora of mobile and living room gadgets, will only work on one device at a time and, admittedly, at $20 per month doesn't present the same content-to-dollar ratio that Netflix or Prime Instant Video provide.

 Founded by Berkeley graduates back in 2006, Crunchyroll started as a bootleg website of sorts where users uploaded their favorite shows without permission of the original owners.
 Not the humblest of beginnings.
-Fast-forward to 2015 where the service has over five million community members, 200 series available on tap and is worth, when last checked, $100 million.
+But now it's an essential offering for anime fans.

 Besides the slick web interface, Crunchyroll is available on iOS, Android, Windows Phone, PS4, Wii U, Xbox One, PlayStation 3, PlayStation Vita, Xbox 360, Chromecast, Apple TV, Roku, Google TV and Samsung and Panasonic's line of Smart TVs.